 - Ericsson wonders if we can have F-DPCH in the primary carrier with CS.
 Nokia Net clarifies that there is layer 1 restrictions and you need to have DPCH with DPDCH.

 - Ericsson wonders if the feature would also be applicable to DB HSUPA.
 Nokia Net thinks yes and everything remains the same.

+=> Noted